History of the Russian Federation: Campaigns

 Early in the campaign it had been thought that Yeltsin, who was in uncertain health (after recuperating from a series of heart attacks) and whose behavior was sometimes erratic, had little chance for reelection.
 When campaigning opened at the beginning of 1996, Yeltsin's popularity was close to zero.
-Meanwhile, the opposition Communist Party of the Russian Federation had already gained ground in parliamentary voting on 17 December 1995, and its candidate, Gennady Zyuganov, had a strong grassroots organization, especially in the rural areas and small towns, and appealed effectively to memories of the old days of Soviet prestige on the international stage and the socialist domestic order.
+Meanwhile, the opposition Communist Party of the Russian Federation had already gained ground in parliamentary voting on 17 December 1995, and its candidate, Gennady Zyuganov, had a strong grassroots organization, especially in the rural areas and small towns, and appealed effectively to memories of the old days of Soviet prestige on the international stage and the socialist domestic order (22.30 with 157 seats).
+Apart from him, pro-Yeltsin Our Home – Russia led by Prime Minister Viktor Chernomyrdin received 10.13% and 55 seats, Liberal Democratic Party with 11.18% and 64 seats, Yabloko with 7.32% and 45 seats.

 Panic struck the Yeltsin team when opinion polls suggested that the ailing president could not win; members of his entourage urged him to cancel presidential elections and effectively rule as dictator from then on.
 Instead, Yeltsin changed his campaign team, assigning a key role to his daughter, Tatyana Dyachenko, and appointing Anatoly Chubais campaign manager.
 Chubais, who was not just Yeltsin's campaign manager but also the architect of Russia's privatization program, set out to use his control of the privatization program as the key instrument of Yeltsin's reelection campaign.

 In addition, American lobbyists spent millions of dollars to see Yeltsin elected.

 The president's inner circle assumed that it had only a short time in which to act on privatization; it, therefore, needed to take steps that would have a large and immediate impact, making the reversal of reform prohibitively costly for their opponents.
 Chubais' solution was to co-opt potentially powerful interests, including enterprise directors and regional officials, in order to ensure Yeltsin's reelection.

 The position of the enterprise directors to the program was essential to maintaining economic and social stability in the country.
 The managers represented one of the most powerful collective interests in the country; it was the enterprise managers who could ensure that labor did not erupt in a massive wave of strikes.
-The government, therefore, did not strenuously resist the tendency for voucher privatization to turn into "insider privatization," as it was termed, in which senior enterprise officials acquired the largest proportion of shares in privatized firms.
+The government, therefore, did not strenuously resist the tendency for voucher privatization to turn into "insider privatization", as it was termed, in which senior enterprise officials acquired the largest proportion of shares in privatized firms.
 Thus, Chubais allowed well-connected employees to acquire majority stakes in the enterprises.
 This proved to be the most widely used form of privatization in Russia.
 Three-quarters of privatized enterprises opted for this method, most often using vouchers.
 Real control thus wound up in the hands of the managers.